How Landlords Can Ensure Eviction Is A Last Resort

 If you are struggling financially during this time, it is understandable that you need to pursue any money owed to you by your tenants.
-However, if you own multiple properties and/or are in a good position financially, consider your relationship to the tenants who have built up arrears.
+However, if you own multiple properties and/or are in a good position financially, consider your relationship with the tenants who have built up arrears.

 If the tenants are expressing the desire to repay you slowly, it is best to accept this and move on, rather than pushing them to commit to repayments they cannot afford, or throwing them out altogether.
 At the end of the day, we are all human beings, and if you can be kind to your tenants then you should be.

-Consider their tenancy behaviour
+Consider their tenancy behavior

 If the answers to these questions are all positive, perhaps consider trying to work things out with your tenants before evicting them.